dart-lang/language/accepted/2.12/nnbd/feature-specification.md

 literal, depending on whether the `?` is interpreted as part of a null aware subscript or as part of a conditional expression.
-Whenever there is a sequence of tokens which may be parsed either as a conditional expression or as two expressions separated by a colon, the first of which is a a null aware subscript, parsers shall choose to parse as a conditional expression.
+Whenever there is a sequence of tokens which may be parsed either as a conditional expression or as two expressions separated by a colon, the first of which is a null aware subscript, parsers shall choose to parse as a conditional expression.